odennav/vmware-vsphere-sddc-private-cloud/README.md

 - Server Virtualization with VMware's vSphere

-- Storage Virtualization with VMware vSAN
+- Resource Sharing with VMware vSphere HA and Storage DRS

 - Network Virtualization with VMware NSX